 - Provide message boards that provide an alternative out let for those who would otherwise resort to graffiti.

-- Arrange for school clubs, organizations and teams to clean, paint and decorate restrooms under adult supervision, helping to foster additional student
+- Arrange for school clubs, organizations and teams to clean, paint and decorate restrooms under adult supervision, helping to foster additional student ownership and pride.

 - Allow interested students to take part in the cleaning and maintenance process by writing up work orders.